spockjs/spockjs/CONTRIBUTING.md

     [TypeScript](https://www.typescriptlang.org/) compiler
   * `yarn test-once` - perform a single [Jest](https://facebook.github.io/jest/)
     test run
-  * `yarn build` - assemble the build output in the dist folder
+  * `yarn build` - assemble the build output in the dist folder of each package
 * `yarn test` - run the tests in watch mode
 * `yarn serve-cov` - show the live coverage stats in the browser (`yarn test` should be running at the same time)